Skip to main content

 Grand Prairie in the Dallas-Fort Worth metro faces flooding from the West Fork Trinity River and Johnson Creek.
-The city holds a CRS Class 4 rating with a 30% flood insurance discount, the only Class 4 community in Texas, reflecting an exceptionally strong floodplain management program.
+The city holds a CRS Class 4 rating with a 30% flood insurance discount, reflecting an exceptionally strong floodplain management program.
+CRS classifications are reviewed periodically and may change over time.

 FEMA Flood Risk Profile: Dallas County